vodovorot-guides/vodovorot-guides.github.io/info/utility_eng.md

 </p>

 # Talents

+The main utility abilities in the class talent tree:

 * [Thunderstorm](https://www.wowhead.com/spell=51490) with [Thundershock](https://www.wowhead.com/spell=378779) – an AoE interrupt with a short cooldown, but only in melee.
 * [Thunderous Paws](https://www.wowhead.com/spell=378075) – situational talent to remove slow effects in certain dungeons.
 The alternative of [Spirit Wolf](https://www.wowhead.com/spell=260878).